AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

     ![](assets/email_designer_26.png)

 1. Click **[!UICONTROL Show preview]** to check your email rendering.
 You can choose the desktop or mobile view.

-    For more information on how preview your email, refer to [this page](preview.md).

     ![](assets/email_designer_8.png)